Welcome to Rowling Class – Year 5

 Rowling class is the Year 5 class at St James.
 We will keep you up to date with all the things we have been doing on this page, as well as letting you know about upcoming events.
 We will also be using Class Dojo to keep you up to date with what is going on in the class, and share our achievements.
 Please contact Mrs Richards if you need another copy of your personal login details.

-Science will be taken by Mrs Peacock, and this term Year 5 will be learning about Earth and Space.
+Science will be taken by Mrs Peacock, and this term Year 5 will be learning about Forces and Motion, linked with our topic on World War 2.

 Spelling is a focus for us as a school this term, and in Rowling class we will all be learning key spelling patterns using all of our senses.
 Research has shown that the best way to ensure long term retention of new information is to learn it in many different ways.
 Each week we will have a different spelling focus, and children will be given the opportunity every day to learn these patterns using different senses.
 One day we might be saying the pattern out loud, another day we might be hunting for our pattern in our reading books, and another day we might be solving anagrams.
 Most importantly though we will hopefully be having fun learning these rules.
 Some children will have their own personal spelling lists to learn, which will be based on previous year’s patterns they may not have consolidated alongside our daily diet of spelling, while children who enjoy the challenge of spelling more complicated words will be given crosswords and activities which look at the etymological features of words.

 I will send home a termly overview for spelling with the children in their ‘Home/School Reading Log’.
-I will also include any individual word your child is working on for our information.
+I will also include any individual word your child is working on for your information.

-Our class reader this term is ‘Cool’ by Michael Morpurgo.
+Our class reader this term is ‘Goodnight Mr Tom’.
 We have six copies in school which the children will use during guided reading sessions, but if you would like to buy a book for your child, this would be an excellent choice.

 In Maths we are beginning work on the year 5 maths curriculum, however we will also be working on areas of both year 4 and year 3 where some children may have gaps.